 #> RTD 78.2274

 The conditions listed in the output above are in alphabetical order.
 This probably isn’t what you want.
 Instead, you probably want the conditions listed in a certain order.
 This can be done by ordering the data first as demonstrated below.
 You’re probably just do this one in at the start of your analysis.
+In the example below, we’ll store the result in the variable basis_res before printing it.

 mutate(condition = ordered(condition,